mitre/redhat-enterprise-linux-9-stig-baseline/README.md

 ## Intended Usage - `main` vs `releases`

-1. The latest `released` version of the profile is intended for use in A&A testing, formal results to AO's and IAM's etc. Please use the `released` versions of the profile in these types of workflows.
+1. The latest `released` version of the profile is intended for use in A&A testing, as well as providing formal results to Authorizing Officials and IAMs.
+Please use the `released` versions of the profile in these types of workflows.

 2. The `main` branch is a development branch that will become the next release of the profile.
 The `main` branch is intended for use in _developement and testing_ merge requests for the next release of the profile, and _is not intended_ be used for formal and ongoing testing on systems.